-To manage your users and roles and obtain AWS credentials:

-- 1. Go to the IAM console at https://console.aws.amazon.com/iam/home?#users. - 2.
-Click Manage AWS Accounts. - 3.
-Click Add New Account. - 4.
-Type a unique and meaningful name for the account.
+- 1. To manage your users and roles and obtain AWS credentials, go to the IAM console at https://console.aws.amazon.com/iam/home?#users - a.
+Follow the directions to either add a new account or view an existing account. - b.
+Capture the AWS credentials. - 2.
+To associate the AWS account with a CPM account, go to CPM: - a.
+Click Accounts and then click Add New Account. - b.
+Complete the fields and enter the AWS credentials in the Access Key boxes.